damogad/data-engineering-zoomcamp/01-docker-terraform/1_terraform_gcp/2_gcp_overview.md

    * Go to the *IAM* section of *IAM & Admin* https://console.cloud.google.com/iam-admin/iam
    * Click the *Edit principal* icon for your service account.
    * Add these roles in addition to *Viewer* : **Storage Admin** + **Storage Object Admin** + **BigQuery Admin**

+---

+** I think that we have to chose Compute Admin role instead of Storage Object Admin**

+---

 2. Enable these APIs for your project:
    * https://console.cloud.google.com/apis/library/iam.googleapis.com